clarksdalefullercenter/clarksdalefullercenter.github.io/_posts/2021-06-5-shequita-carter.md

-of students and staff from Georgia Southwestern University, the properly masked and semi-vaccinated workers put most of the the finishing touches on the Edwards St. house, even leaving the premises with a brand-new Stihl lawnmower, deleivered by Fuller President David Snell just for the occasion.
+of students and staff from Georgia Southwestern University, the properly masked and semi-vaccinated workers put most of the the finishing touches on the Edwards St. house, even leaving the premises with a brand-new Stihl lawnmower, delivered by Fuller President David Snell just for the occasion.

 ![]({{ site.urlimg }}posts/shequita-carter/image12.png)
 {: style="text-align: center;"}